323 6th Avenue,

-Once a single screen theater, the Waverly Theatre was subsequently twinned, with the closing and and conversion of the balcony into a second, smaller auditorium in the mid-1980’s.
-It was a funky little two-screen house which was the launching pad of “The Rocky Horror Picture Show” as a midnight cult hit in New Yew York.
+Once a single screen theatre which opened by 1938, the 550-seat Waverly Theatre was twinned on October 30, 1981, with the closing and and conversion of the balcony into a second, smaller auditorium.
+Renamed Waverly 1 & 2, it was a funky little two-screen house which was the launching pad of “The Rocky Horror Picture Show” as a midnight cult hit in New Yew York.

-In June 2005, the Waverly Twin reopened as the three-screen IFC Center screening independent, foreign, documentary, and classic films.
-On December 4, 2009, two additional screens were opened, for a total of five screens.
+On June 17, 2005 it reopened as the three-screen IFC Center screening independent, foreign, documentary, and classic films.
+On December 4, 2009, two additional screens in a former café area were opened, for a total of five screens.